 Using puzzles to learn seems like a no brainer.
 Kids LOVE working with puzzles so having puzzle activities in your classroom that also provide learning opportunities is a win/win situation.
 Puzzles help strengthen fine motor skills and hand-eye coordination.
+Challenging puzzles also allow children to practice using new strategies which is an important learning tool when attempting to solve a problem.
 They are also a great way to work collaboratively with a group.
-Here are several ways you can use puzzles to help students practice learning objectives.
+Cooperative play can in turn help advance social skills.
+Puzzles are certainly an excellent tool and accomplishing them can also help with their self esteem and give them a sense of pride.The following are several ways you can use puzzles to help students practice learning objectives in a simple way.

-Alphabet Puzzles help students practice letter recognition.
+Alphabet Puzzles help students practice alphabet letters recognition.
 Each letter includes several beginning sound pictures.
 These pictures help students make connections to the learning of each letter and also teach students new vocabulary.
 Puzzles are hands-on, which most young learners find to be more fun than doing a worksheet.

 Help with Rhyming

-You can use puzzles to help reinforce rhyming.
+You can use puzzles to help reinforce rhyming which in turn helps with language development and language skills.
 My Rhyming Puzzles are a fun, hands-on activity to help students identify rhyming vowel sounds.
 Each piece has an image and its word, so students can work on rhyming sounds and reading skills.
 Encourage students to say the words out loud.
 For example, “Cat / hat, they rhyme.”
 We want them to be able to hear the endings and understand that they are the same.

 Identifying Beginning Sounds